Azure/AppConfiguration/releaseNotes/SpringCloudAzureFeatureManagement.md

 [Source code web ][source_code_web] | [Package (Maven) web][package_web] | [Samples web][samples_web] | [Product documentation][docs]

+## 1.2.9 - March 18, 2020

+* Updated to newer versions of dependencies.
+Spring Boot 2.3.5.RELEASE and Spring Cloud 2.2.5.RELEASE.

+## 1.2.8 - March 9, 2020

+* Should not be used, released with incorrect version of Spring Boot.

 ## 1.2.7 - July 14, 2020

 * Fixed the bug that feature flags that do not use feature filters will appear always off regardless of their actual states.